joydark123/myBlog20211021/README.md

-# I build my blog site with Gatsby.
+I build my blog site with Gatsby and Netlify.
-If you don't accumulate steps, you can't reach thousands of miles.